ShaunPadrejuan/selenium-crash-course/README.md

 selenium-side-runner --config-file C:\Selenium\MySecondProject\config.yaml C:\Selenium\MySecondProject\MySecondProject.side
 ```

-For a sample of a yaml file, check the official documentations or the sample file in the source code.
+For a sample of a yaml file, check the official documentations or the sample file in the folder "MySecondProject".

 NOTE: Apparently, if blocks in the selenium code causes the test case to fail, will look into this.